 - A <0.0 association score (or negative association score) indicates that two topics are unrelated to one another in your dataset.

-Here are guidelines for determining the meaning of Topic-Topic association thresholds:
+Here are guidelines for determining the meaning of Topic-Subset association score thresholds:

-- Topic-Topic association scores generally fall within a smaller range that is closer to 0.0 than general association scores.
-They often fall between -0.30 to 0.30.
+- Topic-Subset association scores generally fall within a smaller range that is closer to 0.0 as compared to Topic-Topic scores.
+Topic-Subset relationships typically fall between -0.30 to 0.30.
 Scores that are much higher than this range are extremely significant.

-- Topic-Topic association scores have less variance from one another compared to general association scores.
-A 0.05 point differential between two topic-topic association scores is meaningful and interesting.
-Differences less than 0.05 scores between two Topic-Topic association scores should be evaluated with some caution as they may be influenced by varying sample size (or document volume) of each subset or topic.
+- Topic-Subset association scores also tend to have less variance from one another.
+A 0.05 point differential between two Topic-Subset association scores is meaningful and interesting.
+Differences less than 0.05 scores between two Topic-Subset association scores should be evaluated with some caution as they may be influenced by varying document volume of each subset or topic.